p4lang/p4c/docs/JSON_format.md

 representation of `(hA.f1 == 9)`, `left` would be the JSON representation of `3`
 and `right` would be the JSON representation of `4`.

+For field references, some special values are allowed.
+They are called "hidden fields".
+For now, we only support one kind of hidden fields: `<header instance name>.$valid$`.
+This field is a 1-bit field which encodes the validity of the corresponding header.
+It is a read-only field.
+It can be used just like any other field; in particular as part of a match-table key or in a control-flow condition.
+In the long run, this field will completely replace the valid match type and the `valid()` built-in (in expressions), but we are not there yet.

 The attributes of the root JSON dictionary are: